PDFWAC 110-300-0215

 (C) Lip balm or lotion;

-(D) Hand sanitizers or hand wipes with alcohol, which may be used only for children over twenty-four months old; and
+(D) Hand sanitizers or hand wipes with alcohol, which may be used only for children over 24 months old; and

 (E) Fluoride toothpaste for children two years old or older.

-(v) An early learning provider may allow children to take his or her own medication with parent or guardian authorization.
+(v) An early learning provider may allow children to take their own medication with parent or guardian authorization.
 The early learning staff member must observe and document that the child took the medication.

 (vi) An early learning provider must not give or permit another to give any medication to a child for the purpose of sedating the child unless the medication has been prescribed for a specific child for that particular purpose by a qualified health care professional.